-A rate "lock" or "commitment" is a lender's promise to set a particular interest rate and a certain number of points for you for a certain period of time while your application is processed.
-This ensures that your interest rate cannot rise as you are going through the application process.
+A rate "lock" or "commitment" is a lender's promise to lock in a certain interest rate and a certain number of points for you for a specified period during your application process.
+This ensures that your interest rate will not get higher during the application process.

-Rate lock periods can be various lengths of time, between 15 to 60 days, with the longer spans typically costing more.
-The lender will agree to freeze an interest rate and points for a longer period, such as sixty days, but in exchange, the rate (and sometimes points) will be higher than that of a rate lock of fewer days.
+Rate lock periods can vary in length, anywhere from 15 to 60 days, with the longer spans typically costing more.
+The lending institution can agree to lock in an interest rate and points for a longer span of time, like sixty days, but in exchange, the rate (and sometimes points) will be more than with a rate lock of fewer days.

 Looking for a new home loan?
 Fill out the following form to get a fast quote from us.